twrightsman/grz-tools/README.md

 ## Acknowledgements

-parts of cryp4gh code is used in modified form
+Parts of `cryp4gh` code is used in modified form

-# To Do
-- logging not working properly
-- check if file id has extension, add correct extension and .c4gh
-- catch user interruption and kill multipart upload
-- check for all open multipart uploads and clean them